Skip to content

 LeftRight

-Senator Bernie Sanders (I-VT) is drafting legislation to impose a per-position levy on corporations that replace workers with AI or automation 1.
-Revenue would recoup lost payroll taxes and fund worker retraining.
-His HELP Committee staff report claimed AI could replace more than half of jobs in 15 of 20 major US economic sectors, potentially affecting approximately 100 million positions over a decade 2.
+Senator Bernie Sanders (I-VT) is planning a 'robot tax' — a per-position levy on corporations replacing workers with AI or automation.
+Revenue would recoup lost payroll taxes and fund retraining.
+His HELP Committee staff report claimed AI could replace more than half of jobs in 15 of 20 major sectors, potentially affecting approximately 100 million US positions over a decade.

 A bipartisan Senate bill backed by Google, Microsoft, Meta, and IBM creates an expert commission to prescribe AI workforce policy — moving Congress from measuring displacement to recommending remedies on taxation and unemployment insurance.